 Elementary Curriculum

 At Waldorf School of Pittsburgh, Elementary School encompasses Grades 1 through 5.
-During these fundamental years, the child’s intellectual curiosity is met with an imaginative, artistic, and stimulating curriculum that grows and expands each year as the child develops and matures
+During these fundamental years, the child’s intellectual curiosity is met with an imaginative, artistic, and stimulating curriculum that grows and expands each year as the child develops and matures.

 Curriculum Overview

-In elementary and middle school, students work with a two-hour main lesson block for their core instruction.
+Students work with a two-hour main lesson block for their core instruction.
 Blocks rotate every three to four weeks, allowing students to immerse themselves in a topic and explore it in depth.
-The rest of the day builds upon the academic subjects in the main lesson.
-Many are taught by specialty teachers: Spanish, Russian, Games/Physical Education, Eurythmy, Handwork, Woodwork, Art, Music, and artistic activities such as watercolor painting, form drawing, beeswax modeling, and clay sculpting.
+Classes are hands-on with students creating their own lesson books, and artistic activities such as watercolor painting, form drawing, beeswax modeling, and clay sculpting are woven into the daily rhythm.
+Storytelling fosters a foundation in imagination that strengthens students' abilities in independent thinking, drawing conclusions, and comprehending the world around them.

+Using the Making Math Meaningful curriculum and the work of Jamie York, mathematics is taught in a multidisciplinary manner through an experiential and hands-on approach that prioritizes conceptual understanding over rote memorization.
 Our goal is to develop a child who is self-determined and prepared to take responsibility for their world.

 Curriculum by Grade